What is the best grout sealer and is it really necessary for tile?

 Please note that this article may contain affiliate links.
 You can read my full disclosure at the bottom of the page.

 Why you need grout sealer

 Grout is basically a mixture of sand and cement.
 As a result, if you don’t seal your grout, it will absorb water, bacteria and stains.
-Adding a grout sealer protects your grout so it’s waterproof and will repel moisture and germs.
+Adding a grout sealer protects your grout so it’s water resistant and will repel moisture and germs.
 Sealing the grout helps prolong the look, texture and consistency of your grout and it prevents mildew and mold.
 Your grout will look better and last longer.

 The one exception to the rule is if you have epoxy grout.
 Epoxy-based grout (which is more expensive) is made from a different material.
 It is often used with glass tile installations (especially for kitchen backsplashes).
 SpectraLOCK from Laticrete is probably the most popular brand of epoxy grout.

 Epoxy grout is a tough, water-resistant material that doesn’t require sealer.
 But it’s not right for all types of tiles.
 It’s used most often with glass and other nonporous tiles and is used most often in areas prone to water such as showers and backsplashes.
 Epoxy grout remains flexible, compared to cement-based grout, so it’s less susceptible to chips and cracks.
 This also enhances is resistance to water and stains.